SPWeissmann/pythonRefresher/readMe.md

 # Python Refresher

 ## Definitions
 The term is in **bold** followed by the python specific nomenclature in (parentheses) if applicable.
-Underneath each definition is a basic code example.
+Some definition will have a basic example code.

 **Variable** - A nickname or label for an object or a piece of data in Python.